 A Magic Shot will put a little Disney magic in your photo.
-If you would like to add some characters or fun elements (say balloons or Tinker Belle) into your shot, you can ask a photographer to add them to appear in your photo, just like magic!
+If you would like to add some fun elements (say, balloons or a character) into your shot, you can ask a photographer for a Magic Shot.
+You won't know what you'll get until you see the photo, just like magic!
 We are suckers for Disney magic.
 We jumped for joy when we saw our Magic Shots with the surprise characters and design elements added.
 So fun!
 You can also get a short animated video with a favorite Disney character to introduce your digital photo.
 Ask your photographer about these options.

 That depends on whether you use a plan or not.
 Getting your pictures taken and viewing them (with watermarks) is free for all guests.
 If you do not have MaxPass or PhotoPass + and want to download images, it will cost money per image.
-The prices vary (and buying prints in the park can save you money from buying online—see below)!
-You can buy just one photo, but it is cheaper to pay a flat fee for all the photos taken during one day with MaxPass or even one week with Disney PhotoPass+ One Week.
+The prices vary!
+You can buy just one photo for $14.95, but it is cheaper to pay a flat fee for all of the photos taken during one day with MaxPass or even one week with Disney PhotoPass+ One Week.

-When you first view the images, they will have a watermark on them.
+When you first view the images without a plan, they will have a watermark on them.
 If you have purchased either MaxPass or PhotoPass+ One Week (or if you buy an image), the watermark will disappear.
-If you buy early in the trip, all the photos for that week will load without watermarks for immediate sharing on social media.
+If you buy early in the trip, all of the photos for that week will load without watermarks for immediate sharing on social media.
 You can then download them to your phone, tablet or computer for your personal use.
-You can print images yourself or order prints through the Disneyland PhotoPass site.
+Print images yourself or order prints through the Disneyland PhotoPass site.
 You can also share on social media directly from the app or view on your computer.

 The prices to purchase hi-res digital files that you can download and share are as follows and are subject to change:

-- One day of unlimited photos and videos: $10 MaxPass (introductory pricing)
+- One day of unlimited photos and videos: $15 using MaxPass

-- One week unlimited photos and videos: $78
+- One week of unlimited photos and videos with PhotoPass : $78

 Does the one-day vs. one-week pricing seem confusing?
-Yes, one day is $10, but that is $10 per person per day if you want to take advantage of the MaxPass benefits, which allow you to make FASTPASS reservations from your phone (very nice!).
+Yes, one day is $15, but that is $15 per person, per day if you want to take advantage of the MaxPass benefits, which allow you to make FASTPASS reservations from your phone (very nice!).
 If you use MaxPass to get FASTPASSes, you will want to add multiple family members to the MaxPass account.

-If you only want the PhotoPass photos and don't care about the FASTPASS feature, you can save money and get by with one MaxPass for the family.
-Just be sure to use the MaxPass holder's account (scanning their park ticket or code in the app) when taking photos, and then that person can download or share with everyone else from the app via text, email or social media.
+On the other hand, if you only want the PhotoPass photos and don't care about the FASTPASS app features, you can save money and get by with one MaxPass for the whole family.
+If you had one MaxPass for five days or fewer, that will save over the PhotoPass+ One Week Plan.
+But, If you are going for over 5 consecutive days and not getting MaxPass, then the One Week plan is the cheapest.
+Just be sure to use the MaxPass holder's account (scanning their PhotoPass code in the app or scanning PhotoPass cards into that account) when taking photos.
+Then, that person can download or share with everyone else from the app via text, email or social media.

-If you are planning on downloading many PhotoPass photos, you might decide in advance if you are going to concentrate on just one day or taking pictures the whole week.
+If you are planning on downloading many PhotoPass photos, you might decide in advance if you are going to concentrate on just one day or take pictures the whole week.
 See what works for your budget.
 We frogs like to plan and budget how much money we want to spend on souvenirs and extras in the park.
-If we know we are paying for the week, we might really take advantage of MaxPass or PhotoPass+ One Week opportunities to get the most benefit out of our flat fee.
-Or we might focus on using it for one day of meeting characters or getting those iconic park shots and then not really worry about it the other days.
-Plus, if you go with MaxPass, there are other great benefits such as skipping the lines, which can free up your time for more photo opportunities.
+We love MaxPass, so we get it every day of our journey.
+If you aren't sure about MaxPass and are staying for seven days, PhotoPass+ One Week might work for you to get the most benefit out of the flat fee.

-If you order prints online, the price (plus taxes and shipping fees) includes download rights as well (if you do not have MaxPass or PhotoPass+).
+If you order prints online, the price (plus taxes and shipping fees) includes download rights, as well (if you do not have MaxPass or PhotoPass+).
 You can order photos in the park or do it online once you get home.
-You are free to print the images wherever you like (your printer, Costco etc.) Prices for printing through Disney are as follows:
+You are free to print the images wherever you'd like (your printer, Costco, etc.).
+There is a link online to purchase photo gifts.

-If you want to print in the park, the prices are the same as ordering from home.
-The advantage to ordering in the park is that you get to customize and crop the images right there in the shop.
+If you want to print in the park, you can customize and crop the images right there in the shop.
 You can add words, Mickey's signature, characters, the year, special occasions and more.
-You cannot customize at home.
-We purchased a few prints in the park and had a great time picking the designs—even Lily chimed in and had Mickey and Minnie added to a photo.
+Keep in mind that you cannot customize at home, but you can customize in the Disneyland app.
 You can also purchase photo souvenirs.

 What if I have an annual pass?